corradodebari/wayflow_samples/eval.md

         }
 ```
 The modified `text2sql_pipeline_gen.py` runs only the first three stages of the pipeline:
-1. SQLGenerator: automatically generates SQL query statements from the database schema, producing the raw SQL candidates used by downstream steps.
+1. **SQLGenerator**: automatically generates SQL query statements from the database schema, producing the raw SQL candidates used by downstream steps.
-2. SQLExecutionFilter: validates SQL correctness by executing each statement and filtering out queries that fail to run successfully.
+2. **SQLExecutionFilter**: validates SQL correctness by executing each statement and filtering out queries that fail to run successfully.
-3. Text2SQLQuestionGenerator: generates natural-language questions for each SQL statement, building Text-to-SQL question/answer pairs.
+3. **Text2SQLQuestionGenerator**: generates natural-language questions for each SQL statement, building Text-to-SQL question/answer pairs.
 It can produce multiple candidate questions per query.

 The script outputs 'cache/dataflow_cache_step_step3.jsonl' will later be extended with a set of gold fields and saved as 'cache/dataflow_cache_step_step3_updated.jsonl'.